-Bernstein bridged cultures -- and careers.
+Michelle Bernstein is a culinary dynamo with a uniquely polyglot background.
+Raised in a Jewish-Latino household in Miami, Bernstein bridged cultures — and careers.
 She may be the only top toque who has also been a professional ballerina.
 But after a few years in the competitive New York dance world, the multitalented Bernstein traded in her ballet slippers for a set of kitchen knives.

 She attended culinary school and worked under star chefs like Eric Ripert of Le Bernardin in New York before returning to her hometown to take the top spot at Azul in the Mandarin Oriental Hotel in Miami, where she garnered significant critical acclaim.
 Bernstein and her husband now run a modern bistro in Miami’s Upper East Side, called Michy’s [6927 Biscayne Blvd.; 305/759-2001].
 She also was the co-host of The Food Network’s Melting Pot for two years, a show that presented the traditions, stories and recipes of her Latin background.
 Additionally, Bernstein has been a competitor on the Food Network’s Iron Chef America series, beating out Bobby Flay.

 At the Food + Wine Classic in Aspen recently, Fodor’s caught up with the chef to get the inside scoop on where to shop, stay, and play in Miami.